MarcusMedinaPro/TopWinPrio/Readme.md

 ## Verify Downloads

-- **Checksums:** Every release ships with `SHA256SUMS.txt`.
-On Windows you can run `Get-FileHash .\TopWinPrio.exe -Algorithm SHA256` and compare with the manifest entry; on macOS/Linux use `shasum -a 256 file`.
+- **Checksums:** Until automation returns, generate your own hash after download (`Get-FileHash .\TopWinPrio.exe -Algorithm SHA256` on Windows, `shasum -a 256 file` elsewhere).
+Future releases will reintroduce a pre-made `SHA256SUMS.txt`.
-- **VirusTotal:** The `🧪 Build Test & Scan Quality` workflow uploads the built binaries to VirusTotal automatically.
-Check the workflow logs or release notes for run IDs if you want to cross-reference the scan.
+- **VirusTotal:** The previous workflow uploaded binaries automatically; that step is paused while CI is simplified.
+You can upload the EXE/ZIP manually to [VirusTotal](https://www.virustotal.com/) if you need additional assurance today.
-- **Code signing roadmap:** Starting with the `.NET 8 (v4.x)` release, all executables and installers will be signed with the Certum certificate again.
-Until then, rely on the published checksums plus the VirusTotal scan history for authenticity.
+- **Code signing roadmap:** Starting with the `.NET 8 (v4.x)` release, all executables and installers will be signed with the Certum certificate.
+Until then, rely on manual hash verification and VirusTotal checks for authenticity.

 ## Contributing